stanfordroboticsclub/Pupper/docs/guide/operation.rst

     * Note: the PS4 controller's front light will change colors to indicate if the robot is deactivated or activated.

 * R1: Press to transition between Rest mode and Trot mode
-* "X" button: Press it three times to complete a full hop
+* Left joystick

+    * Forward/back: moves the robot forward/backwards when in Trot mode
+    * Left/right: moves the robot left/right when in Trot mode
 * Right joystick

     * Forward/back: pitches the robot forward and backward
     * Left/right: turns the robot left and right

-* Left joystick
+* D-Pad

-    * Forward/back: moves the robot forward/backwards when in Trot mode
+    * Forward/back: raises and lowers the body
-    * Left/right: moves the robot left/right when in Trot mode
+    * Left/rights: rolls the body left/right
+* "X" button: Press it three times to complete a full hop

 Notes
 -------